Cloud-for-You/grafana-dashboards-action/README.md

 This action provides the following functionality for GitHub Actions users:
 - Recursively search all folders and if it contains a configuration file, process all dashboards and prepare them for deployment to the K8S cluster

-*Cluster must contain grafana-operator and its API*
+*K8S cluster must contain grafana-operator and its API*

 ## Usage
 ```yaml